 - Select the folder on your computer to save the file to

 - Select Save

-The inspection checklist that will be used depends on if the pool building consent was based on the Fencing of Swimming Pools Act 1987 or the NZS8500 alternative solution.
-Check the building consent
+The building consent for the pool under construction was based on either the Fencing of Swimming Pools Act 1987, or the NZS8500 alternative solution.
+Check the building consent documentation:

-If you are providing Producer Statements or Memoranda during, or at the end of, construction, please check that the document provides adequate information and that the author is on Waikato Building Consent Group register or other appropriate registers.
+If you are providing a third party certification in the form of a Producer Statements or Memoranda during, or at the end of, construction, please check that the document provides adequate information and that the author is on Waikato Building Consent Group register or other appropriate registers.
 It is the applicant’s responsibility to ensure that they have employed people who are suitably qualified or licensed, and who are competent to do the work for which they are employed.